alexfernandez/loadtest/README.md

 #### `-c concurrency`

-loadtest will create a simultaneous number of clients; this parameter controls how many.
+loadtest will create a certain number of clients; this parameter controls how many.
+Requests from them will arrive concurrently to the server.

+Note: requests are not sent in parallel (from different processes), but concurrently (a second request may be sent before the first has been answered).

 #### `-t timelimit`